talburger-bit/Personal-image-finder/README.md

 # Personal-image-finder
-This project automatically selects the most relevant images from a Google Drive folder to match content blocks
-# AI Image Selector App

 This app automatically selects the best matching images from a Google Drive folder for each content block in a Google Sheet.